Types of Federal Student Loans

 Direct PLUS Loans are offered to parents paying for their dependent child’s undergraduate education and to graduate or professional degree students.
 Financial need is not a requirement to receive a Direct PLUS Loan.

-Yep, the federal loans that a parent can take out on behalf of a student have worse terms than a loan made directly to the student through the Direct Subsidized or Direct Unsubsidized loan programs.
+As you can see, the federal loans that a parent can take out on behalf of a student have worse terms than a loan made directly to the student through the Direct Subsidized or Direct Unsubsidized Loan programs.

 Direct Consolidation Loan